 In the meantime, I’m continuing to daydream about the beautiful Ohio prairie flowers that will soon be growing in my yard, and all the interesting insects who will come to live here with them.

-Resources: I highly recommend Doug Tallamy’s book, shown above (click the book cover to go to Amazon).
+Resources: I highly recommend Doug Tallamy’s book, shown above.
 But if you want a clickable source of more information about why native plants are important, check out this article on the Audubon website (“Why Native Plants Matter”).
 It includes a video clip of Doug Tallamy, as well as a searchable database that will give you a list of plants that are native to your particular zip code.